-Children are expected to be in school every day unless they are ill or there is an emergency in the family.
+Absences Children are expected to be in school every day unless they are ill or there is an emergency in the family.
 If children are ill, it is better to keep them home than expose others to illness.
 When a student will be absent for any reason, the parent is expected to notify the school.
 Parents are requested to call the school office by 8:30 a.m. on the day of absence to give the reason for the absence.
 If there is no call, safety calls are made by office staff to verify your child's location.
-Excused absences include but are not limited to: illness, doctor appointments, death in the family/funeral, family emergencies, and family vacations.
+REPORTING Excused absences include but are not limited to: illness, doctor appointments, death in the family/funeral, family emergencies, and family vacations.
 Unexcused absences include but are not limited to: babysitting, shopping, missing school bus, oversleeping, repeated car problems, and truancy.
 Principals will communicate with and notify families if attendance becomes problematic.
 After IS consecutive days absent, State Law requires that we withdraw the student from our enrollment.
 Upon the student's return, the original enrollment form must be re-signed and dated by the parent or guardian.
-Activity funds are used to pay for things such as special projects, grade level celebrations, grade level T-shirt, daily planners, and field trips.
+Activity Fee Activity funds are used to pay for things such as special projects, grade level celebrations, grade level T-shirt, daily planners, and field trips.
 Should this fee prove to be a hardship for your family, assistance is available by contacting the school office.
-The school bound recessions the importance of allowed in protoner ordines for some The school board recognizes the importance of alternative program options for some students.
+Alternative Instructional Arrangements The school board recognizes the importance of alternative program options for some students.
 Circumstances may be such that some students are put at risk of being able to continue or to complete their education programs.
 It is the policy of the school board that options shall be make available for some students to select educational alternatives that will enhance their opportunity to complete their education programs, recognizing that some students may become successful learners if given an opportunity to learn in a different environment and through a different learning style.
 Alternative instructional arrangements are provided in accordance with District 110 Policy.
-To prevent exposure to allergens and to maintain the health and safety of students and staff.
+Animals in the School To prevent exposure to allergens and to maintain the health and safety of students and staff.
 Animal visits must be approved by the principal and the district health coordinator prior to the visit.
 Please call prior to the visit.
-School begins at 8:02 a.m.
+Arrival Time School begins at 8:02 a.m.
 If your child does not ride the bus, please plan for your child's arrival between 7:45 a.m 8:00 a.m .
 7:45-8:00 a.m.
 Morning Recess 8:02 a.m.
 School begins ~ Students report to classrooms.
-Periodic all-school and small group assemblies will be scheduled at school providing students with a special learning experience.
-The scheduled assemblies are posted on the
+Periodic all-school and small aroun assemblies will be scheduled at school providing